Timeline of women's sports: 19th century

 1875 – The first game of baseball played by women in front of a paying audience took place in Springfield, Illinois on September 11.

 1875 – Wellesley College, an all women institution, opened a gymnasium for students to exercise and sponsored the first women's rowing program in the U.S. They also opened up a lake for ice skating.

 1876 – In the first women's boxing match held in the United States, Nell Saunders defeated Rose Harland.
 Her prize was a silver butter dish.

 1882 – The YWCA of Boston sponsored the first ever athletic games for women.

 1884 – Maud Watson, of England, won the first Ladies' Singles title at Wimbledon.

 1887 – Ellen Hansell, an American, became the first women's singles tennis champion.
 She won the title at the U.S. Open.

 1888 – Cyclists competed in the world's first women's bicycle race in New South Wales, Australia.
 The competitors raced on a course that was two miles (3.2 kilometers) long.

 1889 – Bertha Townsend and Margarette Ballard, both of the United States, won the first women's doubles at the U.S. Open.

 1890s – Cricket was taught as a sport in several girls' public schools in England including the Roedean School, Wycombe Abbey, the Royal School, and Clifton Ladies.

 1890 – Nellie Bly, a reporter for the New York World newspaper, became the first woman to travel around the world alone.
 She completed the journey on January 25 after 72 days of travel.

 1892 – The first women's football match recorded by the Scottish Football Association took place in Glasgow, Scotland.

 1892 – Four young women started what became ZLAC Rowing Club in San Diego, California, which is thought today to be the world's oldest continuously existing all-women's rowing club.

+1892 - First inter-institutional women's basketball game, between the University of California, Berkeley and Miss Head's School.

 1893 – Newnham College Boat Club was formed in Cambridge, England.

 1893 – The Ladies' Golf Union, the governing body for women's and girls' amateur golf in Great Britain and Ireland, was founded in St Andrews, Scotland and the first British Ladies Amateur Golf Championship was won by Lady Margaret Scott at Royal Lytham & St Annes Golf Club.

-1894 – The most well-documented early European association fool women's team was founded by activist Nettie Honeyball in England and named the British Ladies' Football Club.
+1894 – The most well-documented early European association football women's team was founded by activist Nettie Honeyball in England and named the British Ladies' Football Club.

 1894 – The first golf tournament for women in the United States was won by Hollard A. Ford.
 Held on a 7-hole course in Morristown, New Jersey, Ford easily won with a score of 97 on the double-7.
 She was 14 strokes under the 2nd place golfer.